stanford-rc/www.sherlock.stanford.edu/src/docs/software/modules.md

     The use of a module system means that most software is not accessible by default and has to be loaded using the `module` command.
-This mechanism allows us to provide multiple versions of the same software concurrently, and gives users the possibility to easily switch between versions of the same software
+This mechanism allows us to provide multiple versions of the same software concurrently, and gives users the possibility to easily switch between software versions.

 Sherlock uses [Lmod][url_lmod] to manage software installations.
 The modules system helps setting up the user's shell environment to give access to applications, and make running and compiling software easier.
+It also allows us to provide multiple versions of the same software, that would otherwise conflict with each other, and abstract things from the OS sometimes rigid versions and dependencies.

 When you first log into Sherlock, you'll be presented with a default, bare bone environment with minimal software available.
 The module system is used to